Karolína Kurková

-Karolína Kurková ([ˈkaroliːna ˈkurkovaː]; born 28 February 1984) is a Czech model and actress, known for her work as a former Victoria's Secret Angel and Vogue cover star.
+Karolína Kurková ([ˈkaroliːna ˈkurkovaː]; born 28 February 1984) is a Czech model known for her work as a former Victoria's Secret Angel and Vogue cover star.
 Mario Testino praised the "proportions of her body and her face, as well as her energy level", which he said "ma[de] her a model who could fit almost into any moment".
 Vogue editor Anna Wintour called her the "next supermodel".

 In 2007, Kurková was among the world's top-earning models, having earned an estimated $5 million.
 She placed 6th in the Forbes annual list of the highest-earning models that same year.

 Early life

 Karolína Kurková was born in Děčín, Czechoslovakia, to Josef Kurka, a Czech basketball player, and a Slovak mother.
 While Kurková was young, she was made fun of for her height.
 But after a friend sent photos of Kurková to an agency in Prague, at age 15, she landed a runway appearance, as well as gigs for commercial and print advertising.
 She later traveled to Milan to gain more experience and signed a modeling contract with Miuccia Prada.

 In September 1999, Kurková appeared in the American edition of fashion and lifestyle magazine Vogue, and, after moving to New York City at the age of 17, appeared on the cover of the February 2001 edition.